Ionaru/easy-markdown-editor/README.md

 - **previewClass**: A string or array of strings that will be applied to the preview screen when activated.
 Defaults to `"editor-preview"`.
 - **previewRender**: Custom function for parsing the plaintext Markdown and returning HTML.
 Used when user previews.
 - **promptURLs**: If set to `true`, a JS alert window appears asking for the link or image URL.
 Defaults to `false`.
-- **escapePromptURLs**: If set to `true`, urlencodes and escapes links entered via the JS prompt to prevent malformed Markdown rendered links.
-Only works when `promptURLs` is set to `true`.
-Defaults to `false`.
 - **promptTexts**: Customize the text used to prompt for URLs.
   - **image**: The text to use when prompting for an image's URL.
 Defaults to `URL of the image:`.
   - **link**: The text to use when prompting for a link's URL.
 Defaults to `URL for the link:`.